cchurch/api-docs/source/includes/_api_user.md

 Parameter       | Data Type   | Description
 ---------       | ----------- | -----------
-id              | string      | Unique identifier of the user
+id              | string      | The unique identifier of the user

 ### Error Status Codes